Important Safety InformationPrescribing Information

 DRUG INTERACTIONS:

 No vaccine-therapeutic interaction studies have been performed in human subjects using EBANGA™.
-However, because of the potential for EBANGA™ to inhibit replication of a live vaccine virus indicated for prevention of Zaire ebolavirus infection and possibly reduce the efficacy of the vaccine, avoid the concurrent administration of a live vaccine during treatment with EBANGA™.
-The interval between administration of EBANGA™ therapy and live vaccination should be in accordance with current vaccination guidelines.* The efficacy of EBANGA™ among subjects who reported receipt of a recombinant live vaccine prior to their enrollment in the PALM trial was similar to subjects who did not report receiving a vaccine prior to enrollment.
+However, because of the potential for EBANGA™ to inhibit replication of a live vaccine virus indicated for prevention of Orthoebolavirus zairense infection and possibly reduce the efficacy of the vaccine, avoid the concurrent administration of a live vaccine during treatment with EBANGA™.
+The interval between administration of EBANGA™ therapy and live vaccination should be in accordance with current vaccination guidelines.* The efficacy of EBANGA™ among subjects who reported receipt of a recombinant live vaccine prior to their enrollment in the trial was similar to subjects who did not report receiving a vaccine prior to enrollment.

 *Advisory Committee for Immunization Practices (ACIP) Ebola Vaccine Recommendations | CDC